 * * *

-[14] Ideas of the afterlife have histories, like all ideas.
+[7] Ideas of the afterlife have histories, like all ideas.
 Dante has a place in the history of the imagining of the Christian afterlife, a place that can be traced and debated.
-Dante’s signature moves in the forging of his afterlife are the mixing of classical with Christian sources and of high with low culture:
+Two Dantean signatures in the forging of his afterlife are the mixing of classical with Christian sources and of high with low culture:

 Therefore, although Dante reflects the most informed theological thought on hell, he is certainly not constrained by it.
 Moving from the theological template, he widens the range of cultural resources available to him in two fundamental ways: one, he utilizes pagan sources as well as Christian ones; two, he does not limit his Christian sources to the high culture of theology.
 Thus, he explicitly borrows from such (high culture) pagan sources as Aristotle’s Nicomachean Ethics, which he credits as a source for the structure of his hell, and Vergil’s underworld in Aeneid 6, various of whose characters and features he appropriates and transforms.
 But Dante’s hell also demonstrates clear links to the established popular iconography of hell and to popular cultural forms like sermons, visions, and the didactic poetry of vernacular predecessors such as Bonvesin da la Riva and Giacomino da Verona.
 As Alison Morgan correctly notes in Dante and the Medieval Other World, Dante ‘‘is the first Christian writer to combine the popular material with the theological and philosophical systems of his day’’ (“Medieval Multiculturalism and Dante’s Theology of Hell,” cited in Coordinated Reading, p.
 103).

-[16] The poet has combined biblical and classical motifs to create a uniquely hybrid “middling” textuality.
-Dante’s beginning in the middle, “Nel mezzo del cammin di nostra vita” (Midway upon the journey of our life [Inf.
-1.1]), evokes, as critics have long noted, both biblical and classical precedents, both Isaiah 38:10 (“In the middle of my days I must depart”) and Horace’s injunction in Ars Poetica to commence a narrative “in medias res” (in the midst of things [Ars Poetica, 148]).
-The concept of middleness thus boasts both classical and biblical pedigrees.
+[9] The poet has combined biblical and classical motifs to create a uniquely hybrid “middling” textuality.
+“Nel mezzo” marks a middle-point/meeting-point of cultural imbrication: “Nel mezzo del cammin di nostra vita” (Midway upon the journey of our life [Inf.
+1.1]) evokes, as critics have long noted, both biblical and classical precedents, both Isaiah 38:10 (“In the middle of my days I must depart”) and Horace’s injunction in Ars Poetica to commence a narrative “in medias res” (in the midst of things [Ars Poetica, 148]).
+The mid-point thus boasts both classical and biblical pedigrees.

 [19] The metaphor “cammin di nostra vita”/“journey of our life” begins the work of conflating the journey of the poem with the existential and personal journeys through time and space that each of us on this planet experiences every day.
 As Dante had previously written in the Convivio, human life is a “new and never before traveled path”: “[il] nuovo e mai non fatto cammino di questa vita” (the new and never before traveled path of this life [Convivio 4.12.15]).
 The Commedia’s work of creating a virtual reality, of encouraging its readers to feel that they are journeying along with Dante, begins with the metaphor of life as a path on which we all walk.
 The walkers are plural and many, and each has her own path; in this sense the paths are many.
 But we all walk the cammino di questa vita: in this existential sense the path is one.
 The experience of life as a journey through time and space is an experience shared by all.